axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-elasticsearch2/reference-destination-elasticsearch2/_index.md

 | Type:    | number |
 | Default: | 0      |

-*Description:* The number of concurrent (simultaneous) requests that {{% productparam "abbrev" %}} sends to the Elasticsearch server.
+*Description:* The number of concurrent (simultaneous) requests that {{% param "product.abbrev" %}} sends to the Elasticsearch server.
 Set this option to 1 or higher to increase performance.
 When using the `concurrent-requests()` option, make sure that the `flush-limit()` option is higher than one, otherwise it will not have any noticeable effect.
 For details, see [flush-limit()](#elasticsearch2-option-elasticsearch2-flush-limit).

 {{% alert title="Warning" color="warning" %}}